EggRP/fxcommands/README.md

 Stream Deck plugin for sending commands to the FiveM client console

+This plugin works with a phisicial Stream Deck as well as the Stream Deck iOS and Android applications, if you don't own the hardware you can use your phone or tablet as a Stream Deck.

 # Getting Started

 Now available on the Stream Deck store: https://apps.elgato.com/plugins/com.egg-rp.fxcommands